anugrahk21/Project-Cerberus/README.md

 - 🎯 **Improved Accuracy**: Reduced false negatives through advanced prompt engineering techniques
 - 🔍 **18+ Banned Keywords**: Expanded keyword list including jailbreak patterns
 - 💬 **Zero-Shot Classification**: Instructing Gemini API to act as security classifiers without model fine-tuning
 <p align="right">(<a href="#table-of-contents">BACK TO MAIN MENU</a>)</p>

 ---
+## 💡 Project Philosophy & Leadership

+This project represents a **research-driven approach** to securing Large Language Models.

+### 🏗️ Core Philosophy
+- **Research-First Development**: Built on the principle that "defense must evolve faster than attacks."
+This addresses a **critical pain point** identified in research: companies are scared to deploy AI due to prompt injection risks.
+The system implements novel concepts like the **Shadow-Prompt Firewall** and **Weighted Voting Logic** derived from analyzing real-world jailbreak patterns.
+- **Fail-Closed Architecture**: A security-critical design choice where system failure results in a block, ensuring no prompt leaks through due to error.
+- **Defense-in-Depth**: Moving beyond simple keyword filtering to a multi-layered approach (Literal + Intent + Canary) that mimics enterprise-grade security stacks.

+### 👨‍💻 Leadership & Architecture
+- **Architected & Led**: Conceived the entire security pipeline, defining the interaction between the frontend, the FastAPI backend, and the Google Gemini integration.
+- **Technical Strategy**: Made key architectural decisions, including the shift to **asynchronous parallel judging** (reducing latency by 60%) and the implementation of **stateful session management** for context-aware security.
+- **AI-Assisted Workflow**: Leveraged AI as a force multiplier—directing the AI to generate boilerplate and specific implementations while retaining full control over the system design, logic, and security constraints.
+- **Documentation Standard**: Established a high standard for documentation (as seen in this README), ensuring the project is not just code, but a clear communication of complex security concepts.

+<p align="right">(<a href="#table-of-contents">BACK TO MAIN MENU</a>)</p>

+---